Updated December 2023

 As I started rounding up the different wine regions that are within earshot of Sacramento, I really was amazed by how many destinations there are to go wine tasting.
 So to keep it simple, I’m including a quick list below with a few notes + relative guides linked.

 This is a massively extensive area to go wine tasting.
 From downtown Napa’s tasting rooms all the way to St. Helena.
-Everyone has their favorite wineries + eateries, so I typically like to “ask a friend” for a reference as it can be overwhelming to choose.
-I have my favorite picks in this St. Helena weekend guide for what to do in the area.
+Everyone has their favorite wineries and eateries, so I typically like to “ask a friend” for a reference, as it can be overwhelming to choose.
+I have my favorite picks in this St. Helena weekend guide for what to do in the area, and I’ve put together a guide on my favorite restaurants in Napa Valley.

 This area came recommended a few times by locals as a close-to Sacramento spot to go wine tasting.
 I have not personally been, but have been interested to pop down.
 The Visit Lodi IG account has some great recommendations I would check out to help plan a trip down, looks like a good time.